nuxion/labfunctions/ROADMAP.md

 # Roadmap

-This file is used only as kind of backlog or/and draft for ideas.
+This file is used only as a kind of backlog or/and draft for ideas.

 Current version: 0.8.0